gasproni/queryiteasy/README.md

-# Queryiteasy: a Java 8 wrapper to make JDBC easier to use #
+# Queryiteasy: a Java 8 wrapper to make JDBC easier to use

-Queryiteasy aims at making JDBC easier to use, less verbose, and easier to maintain by reducing the amount of boilerplate code for JDBC queries.
+Queryiteasy makes the use of JDBC less verbose, and easier to use and maintain, by using the functional programming constructs in Java 8.

-Queryiteasy achieves its goals using some of the new Java 8 lambda and streams functionality.
+Here is an example, if we have the table below:

 |Name  |SQL Type|
 |:-----|:-------|